prasundutta87/wBuffaloVsCow/WaterBuffalo/README.txt

   The resulting .eigenvec file generated from PLINK was used in PCA_script.R to generate the PCA plot in Supplementary Figure 2.

 ## Variant Calling and Filtration
-The tools and parameters used to perform this methodology has been presented in a tabular format in Variant_Calling_and_filtering_commands.docx
+The tools and parameters used to perform this methodology has been presented in a tabular format in Variant_Calling_and_filtering_commands.docx.

 ##TREEMIX
 For Treemix analysis, at first, the filtered biallelic Single Nucleotide Variants (SNVs) were processed using PLINK v1.90b4 64-bit and following parameters: